The Methylation Cycle is a biochemical pathway that manages or contributes to a wide range of crucial bodily functions, including:

 There is currently a number of treatments available for methylation problems.

 (1) The first treatment involves a combination of nutrients.
-These includemethylcobalamin (methyl-B12), methylfolate (5-MTHF) and pyridoxyl-5-phosphate (P5P).
+These include: methylcobalamin (methyl-B12), methylfolate (5-MTHF) and pyridoxyl-5-phosphate (P5P).
+These are all available online if you log into the members section of this website.
 If adding methyl B’s cause you to over methylate, taking time-released Niacin, 50 mg, or reducing the dose can slow it down.
 Symptoms of overmethylation can include muscle pain or headaches, fatigue, insomnia, irritability or anxiety.
 If you have inflammation taking 5-MTHF can make it worse so supplements such as curcumin and Krill oil may be necessary to help overcome the inflammation.

 (2) Protocols developed by Prof. Pfeiffer and Dr Walsh involves a methyl donor such as the amino acid methionine.
 In addition calcium helps release the bodies store of histamine, while Zinc aids the calcium-methionine program and provide sufficient relief.
 Typical treatment includes the following nutrients in high doses: calcium, magnesium, Vit B6, Vit C, zinc and methionine.